-Residents are not eligible to obtain any board certifications for this one-year program, but the year does satisfy the eligibility criteria of many specialty programs for continued training toward certification (e.g. anesthesia, dermatology, neurology, radiology, radiation oncology).
+Residents are not eligible to obtain board certifications for this one-year program.
+The year satisfies the eligibility criteria for the specialty programs of anesthesiology, dermatology, neurology, radiation oncology and radiology.